 post-16. hyphen

-no capital
+and the Park no capital

-practice/ise practice when used as a noun, practise when used as
+practice/ise practice when used as a noun, practise when used as a verb

-a verb

 principal/principle often confused

 'principal' means 'chief' or 'most important' and is also

 used for the head of a college

 the meanings of 'principle' include 'moral rule' and

 basis for belief or action, as in The principle that

 pupils' individual targets should be challenging yet

 achievable was widely accepted.'

 professional do not use CPD or INSET

 development

 program when referring to computer software

 programmes of study lower-case initials

-pupils not acceptable in the Early Years Foundation Stage,

-but use for primary schools Years 1-6
+pupils use for primary schools Years 1-6

 pupils' progress not 'pupil progress'

 R

 Reconciliation, the upper-case

 Sacrament of

 religious education lower-case

 Religious Education capital initials

 Directory when quoted in report in italics

 Directory after the first reference

 do not abbreviate

 relationships, sex, write in full where possible and in any case the first

 and health education. time it appears

 R(S)HE lower-case initials when written in full

 R(S)HE is part of PSHE but is not equivalent to it

 R(S)HE is statutory.
 PSHE is not.

 role play no hyphen

 rosary lower-case initial

 S

 Sacrament/sacraments. lower-case initial when used to refer to the teaching

 on the sacraments

 capital initial when referring to the celebration of

 a particular sacrament.

 St do not use Saint, abbreviated to 'St' - no full stop

 SVP capitalised

 SATs. do not use, even if the school does -

+consider 'national tests' or 'end-of-key-stage tests'

+instead